mediaclinic/silverstripe-foldergallery/README.md

-# cwsoft-foldergallery image gallery module for CMS SilverStripe 3.x
+# Folder based image gallery for CMS SilverStripe 3.x
 The `cwsoft-foldergallery` module is a light weight, simple to use folder based image gallery for the [CMS SilverStripe 3](http://silverstripe.org) which enables you to setup small to medium image galleries with ease.

 ## Features